Criteria for posterior consistency: Variations on Schwartz's theorem

 if and only if,

-that is, if and only if $B$ and $W$ are strictly separated in Kullback-Leibler divergence relative to $P_0$. \end{lemma} (Note that in applications of lemma~\ref{lem:KLequiv} the sets $W_i$ are \emph{convex hulls} of model subsets $V_i$.)
-Due to the fact that Kullback-Leibler divergence dominates Hellinger distance, the proof of Schwartz's theorem is now immediate, at least, for models that have $P_0(dP/dQ)<\infty$ for all $P\in\scrP$ and all $Q$ in some Kullback-Leibler neighbourhood of $P_0$.
+\end{lemma} (Note that in applications of lemma~\ref{lem:KLequiv} the sets $W_i$ are \emph{convex hulls} of model subsets $V_i$.)
+Due to the fact that Kullback-Leibler divergence dominates Hellinger distance, the proof of Schwartz's theorem is now immediate (at least, for models that have $P_0(dP/dQ)<\infty$ for all $P\in V$ and all $Q$ in a Kullback-Leibler neighbourhood of $P_0$ that is small enough.)
 It is clear that Schwartz's theorem does not fully exploit the room that (\ref{eq:KLsep}) offers because it does not prove posterior consistency in Kullback-Leibler divergence.
 The following theorem provides such an assertion without requiring more of the prior. \begin{theorem} Let $P_0$ and the model be such that for some Kullback-Leibler neighbourhood $B$ of $P_0$, $\sup_{Q\in B}P_0(dP/dQ)<\infty$ for all $P\in\scrP$.
 Let $\Pi$ be a Kullback-Leibler prior.
 For any $\ep>0$, assume that $\{P\in\scrP:-P_0\log(dP/dP_0)\geq\ep\}$ is covered by a finite number $N\geq1$ of model subsets $V_1,\ldots,V_N$ such that,

 for all $1\leq i\leq N$.
 Then for \iid-$P_0$ distributed $X_1,X_2,\ldots$,

 \end{theorem} Compare this formulation with theorem~2 of \cite{Walker04}, which also asserts consistency in Kullback-Leibler divergence.
 Although Walker's proof depends on completely different techniques, the Kullback-Leibler separation condition of lemma~\ref{lem:KLequiv} appears there as well (but in a different form, as a limiting lower bound for the Kullback-Leibler divergence of Walker's `restricted predictive distributions' with respect to $P_0$).
 The occurrence of Kullback-Leibler separation from two perspectives that are technically so remote can be viewed as mutually supportive and underlines the conclusion that Kullback-Leibler separation is a fundamental aspect in this context.